letter-press/letter-press/Docs/Admin-Dashboard.md

 # Admin Dashboard

-The LetterPress admin dashboard provides a comprehensive interface for content management, user administration, and system configuration.
+The Letter-Press admin dashboard provides a comprehensive interface for content management, user administration, and system configuration.

 ## Dashboard Overview